wpswings/wallet-system-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==
-= 2.2.5 - Released on 2 August 2022 =
+= 2.2.7 - Released on 22 Aug 2022 =
-* New: Wallet Auto Top up. with(Day and Week)
-* New: Withdrawal Request showing user name with link instead of user id.
+* New: Addition of transaction detail in wallet individual edit section
+* New: Filter wallet recharge order by status
+* Fix: Bug Fixes.